 2.1.
 Drug treatment court defined

-- Eligible participants are identified early and placed in the Drug Treatment Court program as promptly as possible;
+- Eligible participants are identified early and placed in the Drug Treatment Court program as promptly as possible.

-- Swift, certain and consistent sanctions or rewards for non-compliance or compliance;
+- Swift, certain and consistent sanctions or rewards for non-compliance or compliance.

 - Ongoing judicial interaction with each Drug Treatment Court participant is essential.

 2.2.
 Approval of a drug treatment court program

 Under s.
 10(4)(a) of the CDSA, a DTC program must be approved by the Attorney General.
 Approval requires compliance with the principles mentioned above.
 This approval can be provided by the Chief Federal Prosecutor (CFP) in the appropriate province, territory, or region when they are satisfied that the DTC program complies with these principles and sign the form at Annex A.

 Any person charged with an offence is encouraged to apply for admission to a DTC program in circumstances where a substance use disorder has contributed to the commission of that offence.
 The DTCs will generally accept adult offenders who are suffering from a substance use disorder.
 The accused and defence counsel must also have received sufficient disclosure to determine if the accused is able to plead guilty to the charges set out in the applicable information.